-In 2018, the best Windows 10 tablets keep getting more and more compelling.
+In 2019, the best Windows 10 tablets are bound to keep getting more and more compelling.
 They’re not just great tablets for consuming content, but because of their lightweight and powerful nature, they make for some of the best 2-in-1 laptops you can buy today.
-The top Windows tablets are truly the best of both worlds.
+The best Windows tablets are truly the best of both worlds.

 That’s why we decided it was time to find all the best Windows tablets on the market today.
 No matter what you need to get done, you can find the best Windows tablet for you right here on this list.
-So, with Black Friday and Cyber Monday quickly approaching, let’s dive into everything the best Windows tablets can achieve.
+So, let’s dive into everything the best Windows tablets can achieve.

 1. Microsoft Surface Pro 6